 Here's an overview of what your studies will look like this term, plus the support and facilities you can still use.

 How your course will run

-Your course team will explain how teaching will work for your course but all students can expect:
+Your course team will explain how teaching will work for your course but, subject to UK government restrictions and the course of the pandemic, students can expect: